-A computer senses that wheels are slowing down.
+A computer senses that the wheels are slowing down.
 If one of the wheels is about to stop rolling, the computer will separately work the brakes at each wheel.

-ABS can change the brake pressure faster than any driver could.
-The computer is programmed to make the most of available tire and road conditions.
-This can help you steer around the obstacle while braking hard.
+ABS can change the brake pressure to each wheel, as required, faster than any driver could.
+This can help the driver steer around the obstacle while braking hard.

-As you brake, the computer keeps receiving updates on wheel speed and controls braking pressure accordingly.
+As the brakes are applied, the computer keeps receiving updates on wheel speed and controls braking pressure accordingly.

-Remember: ABS does not change the time you need to get your foot up to the brake pedal or always decrease stopping distance.
-If you get too close to the vehicle in front of you, you will not have time to apply the brakes if that vehicle suddenly slows or stops.
-Always leave enough room up ahead to stop, even though you have ABS.
+Remember: ABS does not change the time needed to get a foot up to the brake pedal or always decrease stopping distance.
+If you get too close to the vehicle in front of you, there will not be enough time to apply the brakes if that vehicle suddenly slows or stops.
+Always leave enough room up ahead to stop, even with ABS.